erre-quadro/spikex/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-spike could always use more documentation, whether as part of the
+Spike could always use more documentation, whether as part of the
 official spike docs, in docstrings, or even on the web in blog posts,
 articles, and such.